-The State of Florida and the Federal Fair Labor Standards Act (FLSA) Protecting the Health, Education and Welfare of Minors in the Workplace.
+The State of Florida and the Federal Fair Labor Standards Act (FLSA)

+Protecting the Health, Education and Welfare of Minors in the Workplace.

-This chart summarizes the child labor laws of the State of Florida and the Federal Fair Labor Standards Act (FSLA).
+This chart summarizes the child labor laws of the State of Florida.
+The Federal Fair Labor Standards Act (FLSA) may be more restrictive.